-As a Realtor who has covered local Metrowest Massachusetts Real Estate for the past twenty three years I often come across some really silly marketing by other Real Estate agents in regards to a homes assessed value.
+As a Realtor who has covered local Metrowest Massachusetts Real Estate for the past thirty-one years, I often come across some really silly marketing by other Real Estate agents in regards to a homes assessed value.
 Things written in the Multiple Listing Service (MLS) like "What a bargain this home is priced X dollars below assessment."
 Most of the time the Realtor is making a very poor correlation between the assessed and market value.

-In just as many circumstances I have seen a home with a lower assessment and a buyers Realtor try to argue that the home is overpriced because of a low assessment.
+In just as many circumstances I have seen a home with a lower assessment and a buyer's Realtor try to argue that the house is overpriced because of a low assessment.

-The take home message is that if you are considering buying a home, you should not rely on assessed value as a good measuring stick of market value.
+The take-home message is that if you are considering buying a home, you should not rely on assessed value as a good measuring stick of market value.
 There are plenty of homes that are over and under assessed in Metrowest Mass.
-Hiring a good buyer's agent that can point point a homes true market value is always a wise move!
+Hiring an excellent buyer's agent that can point out a homes true market value is always a wise move!